It has been a strange year. As lockdown descended, our streets emptied, our museums closed, and our way of life changed.

 - Toilets operating on a one in, one out system with sanitising products provided.

-- All visitors are required to provide their phone contact details for NHS track and trace purposes.
+- All visitors are requested to provide their phone contact details for NHS track and trace purposes.
 Data is kept for 21 days and then removed from our system.

-From the 8th August, it is compulsory to wear face masks in confined public spaces including shops and public transport and now indoor venues such as museums.
+It is recommended that people wear face masks in confined public spaces including shops and public transport and now indoor venues such as museums.
 We recommend that all visitors to our sites bring a face covering with them.

 A new Covid-19 risk assessment document has been completed for all venues and departmental return to work plans have been produced to put the assessments into practice.
 For any event that takes place in our venues, we will work with event organisers and suppliers to ensure event-specific risk assessments are completed.

-Yes, it is highly likely that these plans will need to adapt depending on changing advice, concerns raised by guests, industry experiences, and how the plans work in reality.
-We need to make sure we are all adapting and flexible to the changing situation, respond to feedback and improve our practices further.
+Yes, it is highly likely that these plans will continue to change as they have done in the past and we will continue to adapt depending on changing advice, concerns raised by guests, industry experiences, and how the plans work in reality.
+We need to make sure we are all adapting and flexible to the changing situation, responding to feedback and improving our practices further.

-In line with guidance issued by the Department for Health and Social Care, for all client and supplier meetings on site we are required to collect your information and share with NHS Test and Trace personnel, if requested, in the event of a fellow customer or staff member testing positive for coronavirus.
+In line with guidance issued by the Department for Health and Social Care, for all client and supplier meetings on site we are collecting your information to share with NHS Test and Trace personnel, if requested, in the event of a fellow customer or staff member testing positive for coronavirus.

 For all live meetings and events it will be the responsibility for the lead agent/event planner to keep accurate records of their guests and staff whom come on site and agree to cooperate in supplying information if requested.